 However, Currie’s self-professed ‘optimism of the will’ coincided with a downturn in class politics.
 While the forward march of labour, to paraphrase Eric Hobsbawm’s familiar phrase, had started to lose pace as far back as the late 1970s, trade union membership and rank-and-file militancy waned dramatically throughout the 1980s and early 1990s (Department for Business, Energy and Industrial Strategy 2018, 6), a symptom of deindustrialisation, mass unemployment, neoliberal revisionism, working-class conservatism, four successive Tory governments and a fin de siècle Britain.
 As labourism diminished, so its influence in the CPGB declined, giving way to a heterodox cadre of metropolitan intellectuals, better known as Eurocommunists.
-Following a prolonged spell of rancorous argumentation about programmatic development (which came to a head during the miners’ strike) and an unprecedented purge of its working-class membership and industrial militants by the then Eurocommunist leadership, the Party was finally dissolved in 1991 (see Foster 2003; Laybourn Collette 2003 183-207; Parker 2012).
-Ironically, a good many Glasgow-based communists, including former UCS shop stewards, were among those expelled from the CPGB throughout this period (Beckett 1998, 201; Parker 2017; Rafeek 2008 210-11), forcing them to regroup around the breakaway Communist Party of Britain and the Communist Party of Scotland (founded in 1988 and 1992 respectively), a revised edition of The British Road to Socialism and the editorial board of the Morning Star daily newspaper.
+Following a prolonged spell of rancorous argumentation about programmatic development (which came to a head during the miners’ strike) and an unprecedented purge of its working-class membership and industrial militants by the then Eurocommunist leadership, the Party was finally dissolved in 1991 (see Foster 2003; Laybourn and Collette 2003, 183-207; Andrews 2004; Parker 2012).
+Ironically, a good many Glasgow-based communists, including former UCS shop stewards, were among those expelled from the CPGB throughout this period (Beckett 1998, 201; Rafeek 2008, 210-11; Parker 2017; Rafeek 2008, 210-11), forcing them to regroup around the breakaway Communist Party of Britain and the Communist Party of Scotland (founded in 1988 and 1992 respectively), a revised edition of The British Road to Socialism and the editorial board of the Morning Star daily newspaper.

 Whose Glasgow?
 Whose heritage?

-While Glasgow began to experience the onset of deindustrialisation as far back as the 1960s, employment in the city’s heavy industries contracted significantly following the election of the Conservatives in 1979, the rolling back of the state’s postwar commitment to full-employment and the resulting demise of Britain’s manufacturing base.
+While Glasgow and its metropolitan region of Clydeside began to experience the onset of deindustrialisation as far back as the 1960s, employment in the district’s heavy industries contracted significantly following the election of the Conservatives in 1979, the rolling back of the state’s postwar commitment to full-employment and the resulting demise of Britain’s manufacturing base.
 Glasgow’s local economy was further compounded by its dependency on over-specialisation, the gradual retreat of inward investment and the growth of foreign competition in the shipbuilding, textiles and metals-related sectors (MacInnes 1995; Pike 2017).
 Though figures vary, it is estimated that the city lost approximately 65,000 manufacturing jobs, 10 per cent of its total employment, between 1981 and 1991 (Gibbs 2016, 448).
-The rate of decline was especially marked in shipbuilding: whereas the upper-Clyde employed approximately 70,000 workers at its peak before WWI, when Glasgow was still considered to be ‘the Second City of the Empire’, by 1980 the upper-Clyde employed less than 13,000 people and in 1990, with only two shipyards remaining, there was less than 6000 workers (Booth Boyle 1993, 26-7).
+The rate of decline was especially marked in shipbuilding: whereas the upper-Clyde employed approximately 70,000 workers at its peak before WWI, when Glasgow was still considered to be ‘the Second City of the Empire’, by 1980 the upper-Clyde employed less than 13,000 people and in 1990, with only two shipyards remaining, there was less than 6000 workers (Booth and Boyle 1993, 26-7).
 Put another way, compared to a Scottish average of 12.2 per cent, Glasgow’s unemployment rose to 16.5 per cent in 1981.
 And the problem of enforced leisure was especially acute among Glasgow’s youth: for example, a staggering 29 per cent of 16- to 24- year-olds in Pollock (a large housing estate on the south-western side of Glasgow) were without regular employment by the early 1980s (Gibbs 2016, 448).
+During this period Glasgow was to also experience the greatest percentage decrease of population compared to other major UK conurbations (see Middleton 1987, 6-13; Paddison 1993, 343; Boyle et al 2008, 315), largely as a result of the city’s younger and more skilled populace migrating to other UK regions, which was to further exacerbate the outward movement of new industrial development, private capital and the local tax base.